fredhutchio/ml-melanoma-example/README.md

 ### Beginner (basic stats and visualization):
 1. Does coloration (as simply as can be extracted) correlate with malignancy somehow?
-2. Whether malignant lesions occur more along some gender or age line?
+2. Do malignant lesions occur more frequently based on sex and age?
 3. What is the essential frequency distribution of lesion diagnosis?
 Is it skewed (overall and within categories)?
 Potential techniques to apply: scatter plots, bar charts, etc.